 Collaborate with other teachers and managers

 Adhere to teaching guidelines set by the state

 Experience as a child care/daycare teacher

 Excellent knowledge of child development and up-to-date teaching methods

 Creativity, patience, flexibility and a love of children

 Certificates in first aid and CPR

 Degree in early childhood education preferred

-How much do daycare teachers make?
+How much does a daycare teacher make?

 What are the education requirements?